BOVAGE/book-fk-crawler/README.md

 ## Recommendation for Production

-- **Containerization of services using Docker Compose for simplified development setup**
 - **Database connection pooling** for high-concurrency scenarios
 - **Distributed crawling** coordination for multi-instance deployments
 - **Robust monitoring and alerts** using sentry, sms or slack.